carbon-io/presentation__gluecon-2017/README.md

 **Behavior**
 * Code inside of a spwaned fiber runs asynchronous to the code that spawned the fiber
-* If callback is supplied return value from function (or exception if thrown) is passed to callback.
+* If a callback is supplied, the return value from the function (or exception if thrown) is passed to the callback.
 * From within the fiber ```.sync``` can be called to synchronously call functions (without *actually* blocking).

 It should also be noted that you must use fibers in all top-level messages in the event loop.
 Examples: